gklyne/annalist/documents/installing-annalist.md

 As of version 0.5.11, Annalist should be accessed over HTTPS rather than HTTP.
 The in-built HTTP server does not support HTTPS, so this is achieved by using a standard web server (e.g. Apache httpd or Nginx) to accept incoming HTTPS requests and pass them on to Annalist using local HTTP (using a configuration called "reverse proxying").

-(@@TODO: write up details for setting up Apache and/or Nginx reverse-proxy)

 This particularly affects the OpenID Connect login, which now fails if an HTTPS connection is not being used (as using HTTP could result in exposure of credentials.
 To test the software using the in-build development server (i.e. using HTTP rarher than HTTPS), use the following command (in a BASH shell):

     OAUTHLIB_INSECURE_TRANSPORT=1 python manage.py runserver 0.0.0.0:8000